HOW MUCH DOES A LOGO COST?

 KEEP IT SIMPLE Simplicity aids recognition!

-THE BIG PICTURE Remember your newly created logo design will have to easily be applied to all of your brand touchpoints!
+THE BIG PICTURE Remember your newly created logo design will have to be applied easily to all of your brand touchpoints!
 It needs to be transferable!

 TYPOGRAPHY Different typefaces have different personalities and can give the same word a completely different feel – choose wisely!